file-format/Docs/en/compression/pea.md

 |1 | Declaring CPU type (encoded in 7 bit) and endianness (in msb)|
 |1 | Reserved for future use|

-## How to open PEA file?

-Some of the software applications that can open PEA files include:

- * PeaZip

 ## References

 * [PEA File Format Specifications](https://peazip.github.io/pea_help.pdf)